Stuck for staycation ideas in the UK? You just have to try Brexitland

 Still – at least it has sovereignty and dark blue passports.

-Thanks to The Jase, it also has the theme park nobody asked for – or perhaps that should be ‘is the theme park nobody asked for.’
+Thanks to The Jase and Dan March, it also has the theme park nobody asked for – or perhaps that should be ‘is the theme park nobody asked for.’

 To be fair, gammon tikka masala could be a good idea if you don’t fancy chlorinated chicken.